Cristina Veran

 All of which confirm her as a singular authority on the movement, to which her personal story has intertwined throughout.

-Her current curatorial initiative in development will, in its future exhibition form, weave together the stories of Two Tupacs—that is, Túpac Amaru II, the great anti-colonial Indigenous leader and icon from 18th century Peru, and the late African-American rap artist who was named for him, Tupac Shakur—who should rightly be credited for making their shared moniker one that is now known to nearly every corner of the globe.
+Meanwhile, a current research project and curatorial initiative in development, very close to her heart, seeks to weave together more than 500 years of music, art, and performance celebrating, inspired by, and also created by artists—plural!—named Tupac.
+Most prominently among them, Túpac Amaru II, the great anti-colonial Indigenous leader and icon from 18th century Peru, and the late African-American rap artist Tupac Shakur, who was named for him and should rightly be credited for making this shared and illustrious moniker one now known in nearly every corner of the globe.

-Raised and residing in and around NYC, Cristina is originally from Lima, Peru; a dual national and global citizen whose work and related interests have brought her thus far to 36 countries—on every continent and among Indigenous territories throughout, from the Andes to the Pacific Islands, Central Asia to East Africa and beyond.
-She is a weaver of networks, ideas and, one day perhaps, of textiles such as those her ancestors in the Andes left as testament for the ages.
+Raised and residing in and around NYC, Cristina is originally from Lima, Peru; a dual national and global citizen whose work and related interests have brought her thus far to 38 countries, on every continent, many islands, and among Indigenous territories throughout.
+She is a weaver of networks, ideas, and one day perhaps, of textiles such as those her ancestors in the Andes left as testament for the ages.